Compagnie Bancaire

 The Compagnie Bancaire (lit.
 'Banking Company') was a French bank, formed from 1946 onwards by successive ventures and acquisitions led by former civil servant Jacques de Fouchier.
 It innovated in retail financial services such as consumer credit.
 It came under the control of Paribas in the late 1960s and was eventually acquired by it in 1998, subsequently becoming part of BNP Paribas.

+History

 Union Financière d'Entreprises Françaises et Étrangères

-In September 1946, Fouchier left his senior civil servant position at the Direction du Trésor to create the Union Financière d'Entreprises Françaises et Étrangères (UFEFE, lit|Financial Union of French and Foreign Companies).
+In September 1946, Fouchier left his senior civil servant position at the Direction du Trésor to create the Union Financière d'Entreprises Françaises et Étrangères (UFEFE, lit.
+'Financial Union of French and Foreign Companies').
 UFEFE provided short-term credit to finance imports of raw materials into France by exporting industries, which repaid the credits from their export revenue.
 The UFEFE's business model gained momentum thanks to the Marshall Plan in the late 1940s.

 In 1949, Fouchier acquired the Banque Française d'Acceptation (lit.
 'French Acceptance Bank') and merged it with UFEFE.
 The Banque Française d'Acceptation, whose name referred to banker's acceptances, had been established jointly by several French banks in 1929, including the Banque de Paris et des Pays-Bas, the Banque de l'Union Parisienne, and the Banque Nationale de Crédit.